NIEM/NIEM.github.io/model/concepts/metadata/xml/index.md

 ---
   title: Metadata in XML
   short: XML
-  training: xml
-  next: reference
 ---

 - TOC
 {:toc}

+## Instance example

 An element links to metadata by referencing each applicable metadata element's ID (`structures:id`) in inherited attribute `structures:metadata`.

-## XML example

 In the example below, a person is defined with two sub-properties: nc:PersonBirthDate and nc:PersonName.
 Each of these elements reference metadata IDs via their `structures:metadata` attribute.